smart-data-models/dataModel.Environment/AeroAllergenObserved/doc/spec.md

     -   Optional

 -   `refDevice` : A reference to the device(s) which captured this observation.
-    -   Attribute type: Reference to an entity of type `Device`
+    -   Attribute type: Relationship.
+Reference to an entity of type `Device`
     -   Optional

 ### Representing aero allergens concentration